PLEASE NOTE – Currently, there is a waiting list for EFM Respite Care so call us at (800) 424-2246.

 - respite care services in the family’s home, a family child care home or an off-base child care centers by approved providers.

-How do I apply for Navy EFM Respite Care?
+How do I access information about Navy EFM Respite Care?